CCL Updates From Around the World

 - After joining CCL, email Cathy Orlando, CCL’s International Outreach Manager.

-- Cathy will set up a one-on-one phone to walk through the details and connect you with nearby regional calls
+- Cathy will set up a one-on-one phone call to walk through the details and connect you with nearby regional calls

 - The next steps will be getting started on holding local meetings and developing with your local team a plan for the year to build your group.